• Skip to primary navigation

 Add Padding Around the Widget Titles

-If you need more space around the widget title for the color bar, as the WordPress Twenty Twelve theme does, you can add some padding using this code:
+If you need more space around the widget title for the color bar, as most themes will, you can add some padding using this CSS:

 padding: 10px; /* add padding to titles */